crh0716/gaia/apps/settings/README.md

 ## Implementation Guide
-###How to create a new panel in Settings?
+### How to create a new panel in Settings?
-1. Create an HTML template file with the following format and place it in the elements/ folder.
+#### 1. Create an HTML template
+Create the template with the following format and place it under `elements/`.
 ```html
   <element name="{panel_name}" extends="section">
     <template>